 I am an Assistant Professor in Communication Studies at the American University in Washington, D.C., and a Faculty Fellow with the Internet Governance Lab.
 I am also an Associate Editor with the Journal of Information Technology and Politics.
 Read my CV for details.

-My scholarship focuses on critical data studies, social media studies, global media and politics, and media sociology, and is underpinned by a normative commitment to social justice.
-My research has been featured in high-impact peer-reviewed journals including Information, Communication & Society; Social Science Computer Review; The International Journal of Press/Politics; Communication Methods and Measures; and Journalism & Mass Communication Quarterly.
+My scholarship focuses on critical data studies, social computing, global media and politics, and media sociology, and is underpinned by a normative commitment to social justice.
+My research has been featured in a number of peer-reviewed journals including Information, Communication & Society; Social Science Computer Review; American Behavioral Scientist; The International Journal of Press/Politics; and Journalism & Mass Communication Quarterly.